MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/02-implement-manage-repositories-using-github.md

 ## Exercise 1: Implement and manage repos with GitHub

-In this exercise, you will fork a Git repo and manage it by using GitHub.
+In this exercise, you'll fork a Git repo and manage it by using GitHub.

 > **Important:** The GitHub Copilot for pull request feature usage is completely optional.
 To use this feature, you must be a member of an enterprise with a **Copilot Enterprise subscription**.
 You can skip the steps that involve the GitHub Copilot for pull request feature if you don't have access to it.
 If you want to know more about the GitHub Copilot for pull request feature, refer to [About Copilot pull request summaries](https://docs.github.com/en/enterprise-cloud@latest/copilot/github-copilot-enterprise/copilot-pull-request-summaries/about-copilot-pull-request-summaries).